-Probate is the legal process by which a person’s estate is settled after they die.
 In Texas, probate is handled by the county or probate court where the decedent lived at the time of their death.
 The process can take several months to several years to complete, depending on the complexity of the estate and any legal issues that arise.

 The answers to two questions will determine which probate proceedings or alternatives to probate are appropriate for a given estate.
 First, did the decedent have a valid will?
-And second, is there a need for an administration of the decedent’s estate.
+And second, is there a need for an administration of the decedent’s estate?

 A person who dies leaving a valid will is said to have died “testate.”
 In cases of testate decedents, it is necessary to apply to have their will admitted to probate.

 The primary function of a will is to control the distribution of assets after the death of the person making the will.
-In a well-drafted will, therefore, the identity of the beneficiaries who are entitled to receive the decedent’s assets are not in question; rather, they are clearly described within the four corners of the will document.
+In a well-drafted will, therefore, the identity of the beneficiaries who are entitled to receive the decedent’s assets is not in question; rather, they are clearly described within the four corners of the will document.
 A will does not become effective, however, until an appropriate legal authority signs an order admitting the will to probate after the death of the decedent.
 In Texas, this legal authority is ordinarily the county court, county court at law, or probate court in the county in which the decedent resided at the time of their death.

 Prior to admitting the will to probate, however, the court must make a determination as to the validity of the will; specifically, that it conforms to the requirements outlined in the Texas Estates Code.
 When someone refers to the “probate of a will,” they are referring to the legal process of having the will validated by a court of law so that the assets of the estate can be distributed to the beneficiaries named in the will.